thedineshbabu/impersonate-ui/ZUSTAND_IMPLEMENTATION.md

-# Zustand Implementation in Impersonate UI
+# Zustand Implementation in KFone Platform UI

 ## Overview

-This document describes the implementation of Zustand state management in the Impersonate UI project.
+This document describes the implementation of Zustand state management in the KFone Platform UI project.
 Zustand has been integrated to replace React Context API for better performance, simplicity, and developer experience.

 ## Why Zustand?